Mausam5055/Maggie/README.md

 For support, email jiyajaiswal524@gmail.com or create an issue in the GitHub repository.

-Made with ❤️ and 🍜 by Your Name
+Made with ❤️ and 🍜 by Jiya Jaiswal

 <div align="center">
 Enjoy your Maggi! 🎉